jet/dotnet-templates/propulsion-sync/README.md

 3. To run an instance of the Sync tool feeding into CosmosDb:

         # (either add environment variables as per step 0 or use -s/-d/-c to specify them)
-        # `defaultSync` defines the Projector Group identity ('LeaseId') - each id has separated state in the aux container
+        # `-g defaultSync` defines the Projector Group identity ('LeaseId') - each id has separated state in the aux container
         # `cosmos -s connection -d database -c container` specifies the input datasource
         # `-m 1000` sets the change feed item count limit to 1000
         # second `cosmos` specifies the destination (if you have specified 3x EQUINOX_COSMOS_* environment vars, no arguments are needed)